 All pupils are re-tested with STAR, to ensure accuracy of assessment.
 This will be conducted 1:1 or in a small group.
 Teachers may decide to remove time limit or encourage pupils to read aloud to a member of staff to encourage greater accuracy.
-Pupils are also tested for their reading fluency, using Teams.
+Pupils are also tested for their reading fluency, using FFT RA.
+Pupils will be tested in relation to their overall Reading Ages.